chidubemokeke/Subgraph-Tutorial-S1-P1-ERC20/README.md

-# Beginner Level Subgraph Development Masterclass - S1
+# Subgraph Development Masterclass - S1

 Welcome to the Beginner Level of the Subgraph Development Masterclass.
 This tutorial will guide you through the fundamentals of subgraph development using The Graph Studio, from setting up your environment to deploying your first subgraph.

 ## Overview

-In this masterclass, you'll gain essential skills in subgraph development, enabling you to efficiently index and query blockchain data for decentralized applications (dApps).
+In this masterclass, you'll gain essential skills in subgraph development, enabling you to efficiently index and query blockchain data for your decentralized application(dApps).

 ## Learning Objectives

 By completing this masterclass, you will:

-- Understand the purpose and benefits of subgraphs in decentralized applications.
+- Understand the purpose and benefits of subgraphs in dApps.
 - Learn how to set up your development environment for subgraph development.
-- Define GraphQL entities to model data structures for indexing Ethereum smart contract events.
+- Define GraphQL entities to model data structures for indexing smart contract events.
-- Implement mappings to transform blockchain events into entities in your subgraph.
+- Implement mappings logic to transform blockchain events to entities in your subgraph.
 - Deploy your subgraph using The Graph Studio for querying.

 ## Prerequisites